 Pitfalls to Avoid

 Depending on where you have set up your study area, you may still have to address some of the concerns of people who have a lot of space, or no space.
 Make sure that if you are setting up an area in a place in your home that is secluded, i.e. A bedroom, separate office, etc. that you realize that students will still need supervision.
 If you decide to include a computer connected to the internet in a separate part of your home, be aware of the need for internet safety and education for your children.
-One of the best ways to protect your family is to keep any computers connected to the internet located in a central area of the home.
 If instead, your section for studying is going to be in common areas of your home, it will be necessary to limit distractions during homework and study time.
 Make your home a T.V. and stereo free zone during homework time.

 People with No Space